Who shot J.R.?: Legacy

 In Larry Hagman's final episode of the 2012 sequel, Dallas, which aired on March 4, 2013, J.R. was shot again, this time fatally.
-In the 2013 season 2 finale it was revealed that J.R. asked Steve "Bum" Jones to shoot him so his "masterpiece" could play out, framing Cliff Barnes for his murder.
+In the 2013 season 2 finale, it was revealed that J.R. asked Steve "Bum" Jones to shoot him so his "masterpiece" could play out, framing Cliff Barnes for his murder.
 The main reason he had himself killed was because doctors told J.R. that he had only days to live; he was dying from cancer (as was actor Larry Hagman in real life).
 In his letter to Bobby he reveals all of this and that he wanted to die helping his family end the Ewing–Barnes feud once and for all.
 As J.R.'s son John Ross said "The only person that could take down J.R.—was J.R."

 In the season 4 finale of Jane the Virgin, Jane "J.R."
 Ramos (Rosario Dawson) shot a mystery person before "#JRShotWho?" appeared on the screen.
 The character of Tom from the Irish television comedy series Father Ted is often pictured wearing an "I shot J.R."
 T-shirt.

+In Thomas Friedman's book From Beirut to Jerusalem, he describes an incident in 1983 when journalist David Zucchino, who thinks he is in trouble after being driven through a checkpoint, upon confirming he is from Dallas, is asked by a Druze militiaman in Beirut "who shot JR?".
+In 1982, Israel's prime minister Menachem Begin asked Steve Kanaly, who visited Israel alongside other Dallas actors, to tell him who shot J.R., promising to keep the answer "as secret as [he] kept the secrets of the Irgun"; this request was satirized by the Israeli left wing, who linked it with the Begin government's reinvestigation of the Assassination of Haim Arlosoroff.

+In the Homestar Runner webtoon Bug in Mouth Disease, Strong Bad catches up on the in-universe soap opera Caleb Rentpayer, which teases the mystery "Who Shot Caleb Rentpayer?"
+Homestar readily admits to the act, first to Strong Bad, then on-air.